ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 # Increasing boot volume capacity
 {: #resize-boot-volumes}

-For boot volumes attached to an instance, you can increase the size of the boot volume during or after instance provisioning by using the UI, CLI, or API.
+For boot volumes that are attached to an instance, you can increase the size of the boot volume during or after instance provisioning by using the UI, CLI, or API.
 {: shortdesc}

 ## Increasing boot volume capacity concepts